Shore power: Trucks

 Shore power, as it relates to the trucking industry, is commonly referred to as "Truck Stop Electrification" (TSE).
 The US Environmental Protection Agency estimates that trucks plugging in versus idling on diesel fuel could save as much as $3240 annually.
 As of 2009 there were 138 truck stops in the USA that offer on-board systems (also called Shore power) or off-board systems (also called single system electrification) for an hourly fee.

 Auxiliary power units offer another alternative to both idling and shore power for trucks.

 Aircraft

 Similar to shore power for ships, a ground power unit (GPU) may be used to supply electric power for an aircraft on the ground, to sustain interior lighting, ventilation and other requirements before starting of the main engines or the aircraft auxiliary power unit (APU).
-It is also used by aircraft with APUs if the airport authority does not permit the usage of APUs at its docks or if the carrier wishes to save on the use of jet fuel (which APUs use).
-This may be a self-contained engine-generator set, or it may convert commercial power to the voltage and frequency needed for the aircraft (for example 115 V 400 Hz).
+It is also used by aircraft with APUs if the airport authority does not permit the usage of APUs whilst parked, or if the carrier wishes to save on the use of jet fuel (which APUs use).
+This may be a self-contained engine-generator set, or it may convert commercial power to the voltage and frequency needed for the aircraft (for example 115 V or 200V / 400 Hz).

 Trains and buses

-Shorepower may be a grid connection for passenger trains laying over between runs.
+Shore power may be a grid connection for passenger trains laying over between runs.
 Similarly buses may be connected when not in use.